 This undertaking is also why it is becoming popular to solely focus on hitting carb intake with a so-called “lazy keto diet”.

-Want to make cutting carbs feel a little easier?
+Want to make stickling to your low carb diet a little easier?
 Grab this free step by step guide to meal prep for keto, complete with food lists, menu planning tools, and expert advice to keep you track.